jt765487/datamover/installer/USER_GUIDE.md

   the `INDEFINITE_RUN_ARG` variable.
 It is not configurable via instance environment files.**
 * Constructs command arguments in a bash array for robustness.
 * Logs a sanitized version of the command, masking sensitive credentials (`-u` and `-p` arguments).
-* Uses `exec` to run the actual `exportcliv2` binary, replacing the wrapper script process.
+* Uses `exec` to run the actual `exportcliv2` binary, a process that replaces the wrapper script.
 * Placeholders like `{{APP_NAME}}`, `{{ETC_DIR}}`, `{{CSV_DATA_DIR}}`, `{{SOURCE_DATA_DIR}}`,
   `{{SYMLINK_EXECUTABLE_PATH}}` are replaced by `install_base_exportcliv2.sh` during deployment.